pgkt04/defender-control/README.md

 You can find the first release over at the releases on the right.
 Or alternatively click [here](https://github.com/qtkite/defender-control/releases/tag/v1.2).

-## Writeup
-If you are interested in how I developed this program check out the writeup [here](https://github.com/qtkite/defender-control/blob/main/Writeup.md).

 ## TO-DO
 - [x] Disable security center
 - [x] Add silent mode